State-Level Estate Taxes and Exemptions

 It can cost a great deal of money to die—at least if you're reasonably wealthy.
-Estates valued at more than the federal exemption of $5.49 million can expect to pay up to 40 percent in estate taxes at the federal level as of November 2017, although Congress is debating whether to eliminate this tax.
+Estates valued at more than the federal exemption of $11.2 million can expect to pay up to 40 percent in estate taxes at the federal level as of December 2018, although Congress continues debating whether to eliminate this tax.

-Fourteen states and the District of Columbia also impose estate taxes of their own as of 2017.
+Twelve states and the District of Columbia also impose estate taxes of their own as of 2018.
 Here's a summary of these state taxes and the changes that have taken effect in recent years.

 Rhode Island and Connecticut

 On May 4, 2011, the Connecticut estate tax exemption was retroactively decreased from $3.5 million back down to $2 million for deaths occurring on or after January 1, 2011.
-It's still at $2 million as of 2017.
+It's up to $2.6 million as of 2018.
 The top tax rate is 12 percent.

 Hawaii brought back its state estate tax effective May 1, 2010.
 Although the Hawaii estate tax exemption was set at $3.5 million for deaths occurring before January 26, 2012, the tax didn't actually kick in until an estate exceeded $3.6 million in value.
 Then, in May 2012, Hawaii tweaked its estate tax laws to provide that the exemption will be tied to the federal estate tax exemption for decedents dying after January 25, 2012.

-In addition, Hawaii appears to be the first and only state which allows "portability of the estate tax exemption" between spouses at the state level.
+In addition, Hawaii appears to be the first and only state that allows "portability of the estate tax exemption" between spouses at the state level.
 This effectively allows the first spouse who dies to transfer any unused portion of his exemption to his spouse, increasing hers.
-The state still matches the $5.49 million federal exemption as of 2017, and the top tax rate is 16 percent.
+The state still matches the $11.2 million federal exemption as of 2018, and the top tax rate is 15.7 percent.

 The estate tax rates also changed in 2012.
 The majority of estates valued between $1 and $2 million paid slightly less in taxes and those valued over $2 million paid slightly more.
 Oregon Ballot Measure 84, which would have repealed Oregon's estate tax by 2016, was defeated on November 6, 2012, and it doesn't appear that Oregon's estate tax will be repealed anytime soon.

 Maine's estate tax exemption increased to $2 million effective January 1, 2013, and the tax rate was reduced.
-As of 2017, the exemption has increased again to match that of the federal government at $5.49 million, and the top rate is currently 12 percent.
+As of 2018, the exemption has increased again at $5.6 million, and the top rate is currently 12 percent.

 In an unusual move, Minnesota enacted a state gift tax that went into effect on July 1, 2013.
 The state additionally tweaked its estate tax laws at that time as they applied to nonresidents who owned real estate in Minnesota.
 The new legislation included any Minnesota property that was held in a pass-through entity such as an S corporation, a partnership or a multi-member LLC taxed as a partnership, a single-member LLC or similar entity, or a trust in a nonresident's estate.

 Then, in another unusual move, Governor Mark Dayton signed legislation on March 21, 2014, which repealed the state gift tax retroactively.
 The state estate tax exemption was retroactively increased to $1.2 million for all 2014 deaths and the estate tax rate was tweaked so that the first dollars are taxed at a 9 percent rate which then maxed out at 16 percent.
-The estate tax exemption was to increase in $200,000 increments so that it reaches $2 million by 2018.
-That puts it at 1.8 million in 2017.
+The estate tax exemption sits at $2.4 million in 2018.

 The District of Columbia

-Washington, D.C continues to tax estates at a top rate of 16 percent.
-The exemption is $1 million as of 2017.
+Washington, D.C., continues to tax estates at a top rate of 16 percent.
+The exemption is $11.2 million as of 2018.